mattbryce93/slack-night-mode/README.md

 });
 ```

-In order to get the sidebar theme looking consistent I use the following sidebar colour settings:\n
+In order to get the sidebar theme looking consistent I use the following sidebar colour settings:

 '#333333,#222222,#0074A2,#FFFFFF,#111111,#FFFFFF,#7AD03A,#D54E21'